bennyb0y/burrito-rater/README.md

 ## Cloud Architecture

-This project has been migrated from SQLite with Prisma to Cloudflare D1.
-The application now uses:
+This project uses a cloud-first architecture:

 - **Cloudflare D1** as the database
 - **Cloudflare Workers** for the API (hosted at https://your-worker-name.your-account.workers.dev)